chorvick/generatereadme/output/README.md

 ## Installation
-Run it on the command line
+It is very easy to install just run on the command line.

 ## Usage
-It is very easy to use
+Very easy to use.

 ## License
-This application is covered under the Mozilla Public License 2.0.
+This application is covered under the Boost Software License 1.0.

 ## Contribution
-Anyone is welcome to contribute
+They are standard.

 ## Tests
-I have tested it but if bugs are found please notify me.
+Please test it out.
+I have.

 ## Questions
-Contact me on github or by e mail.
+Contact the developers right away.

 ### Contact Information
-Please address inquiries to me on Github: HenryHill (https://github.com/HenryHill)
+Please address inquiries to me on Github: [HenryHill] (https://github.com/HenryHill)

-Reach me by e mail at: HH@aol.com
+Reach me by e mail at: hh@aol.com